-As a result of the uncertainty of future funding during Q2 we carried out some scenario analysis around possible funding profiles.
+As a result of the uncertainty of future funding we have carried out some scenario analysis around possible funding profiles.
 In total 9 scenarios were modelled (this is not an exhaustive analysis of all funding options but consisted of the most obvious measures which could be taken) which resulted in forecast funding gaps between a surplus of £6m to a deficit of £85m.
-Following a review of these scenarios by the corporate management team, including the consideration of advice from external advisors, a core and most likely funding scenario on which to base this medium term financial strategy was agreed and this scenario remains the most appropriate for this MTFS.
+Following a review of these scenarios by the corporate management team, including the consideration of advice from external advisors, a core and most likely funding scenario on which to base this medium term financial strategy was agreed.